coderamen666/srd-v3.5-md/psionics/psionic-powers-g-p.md

 This power enables you to warp the consciousness and senses of one or more creatures, sending the victim into a catatonic state.
-When *microcosm* is manifested, you can target either a single creature within range or a group of creatures all located within the power's area.
+When *microcosm* is manifested, you can target either a single creature within range or a group of creatures all located within the power’s area.

-*Single Target:* If *microcosm* targets a single creature, that creature's senses are pinched off from the real world if it currently has 100 or fewer hit points.
-The subject's senses are all completely fabricated from within its own mind, though it may not realize this.
+*Single Target:* If *microcosm* targets a single creature, that creature’s senses are pinched off from the real world if it currently has 100 or fewer hit points.
+The subject’s senses are all completely fabricated from within its own mind, though it may not realize this.
 In reality, the subject sprawls limply, drooling and mewling, and eventually dies of thirst and starvation without care.
 The subject lives